craftcms/docs/docs/commerce/1.x/docs/order-status-emails.md

 ## Recipient

-The 'to' address or addresses for this email.
+The “To” address or addresses for this email.

-If "Send to the customer" is selected, the email will only be sent to the customer of the order, and will be sent in the language (locale) that customer made the order in.
+If “Send to the customer” is selected, the email will only be sent to the customer of the order, and will be sent in the language (locale) that customer made the order in.
 This affects the use of the `|t` filter in other email fields  that support twig.

-If "Send to custom recipient" is selected, an email address can be entered.
+If “Send to custom recipient” is selected, an email address can be entered.
 Please note the language of this email will be in the language of the current user triggering the status change.

 Plain text can be entered or twig can also be used to set dynamic values.
 Two special variables available to you: